 To qualify, Jorgensen and Groff had to be the top two Americans in London—and they had to finish in the top nine.
 That was a big proviso, because finishing in the top nine at a WCS event, especially London, is no easy feat.
 Almost every country was using London as an Olympic qualifier, meaning literally everyone who was anyone was competing at that race.
 It was probably more competitive than the Olympics will be, as countries could enter more than three athletes in the race, whereas at the Olympics, countries can at most qualify three athletes.
 (Think Great Britain, which, during the London men’s race, had Alistair Brownlee, Jonathan Brownlee, Tim Don, Will Clarke and Stuart Hayes all battling it out for Olympics spots.)

-As far as the women are concerned, the second and final race that an athlete can use to qualify for the Olympics is the World Triathlon Series (formally called the World Championship Series) race in San Diego this May.
-If an American woman finishes in the top nine—again, a big proviso—and is the first American across the line who has not already qualified, then she automatically qualifies for the Olympics.
+As far as the women are concerned, the next race that an athlete can use to qualify for the Olympics is a to-be-determined World Championship Series event in 2012.
+If an American woman finishes in the top nine—again, a big proviso—then she automatically qualifies for the Olympics.

 If no one finishes in the top nine, then USAT has the right to select whoever they want—something that has never happened before in the history of USAT’s Olympic qualification systems.